 Length: 1,100-word maximum (please do not submit articles that exceed this limit and suggest that we edit them down to size).
-We prefer 1,000-word piece accompanied by 100-word sidebars.
+We prefer 1,000-word pieces accompanied by 100-word sidebars.

 - Kindred Spirit conforms to the style set forth in the Chicago Manual of Style.

 - Manuscripts should be double-spaced with margins of one inch or more at the top, bottom, and sides.